chinapedia/wikipedia.abstract.en/Page/GNU_Manifesto.md

-Heckert_GNU_white.svg __NOTOC__ Richard_Matthew_Stallman.jpeg's book _Free as in Freedom_)]] The _GNU MANIFESTO_ was written by Richard Stallman and published in March 1985 in _Dr.
+__NOTOC__ 's book _Free as in Freedom_)]] The _GNU MANIFESTO_ was written by Richard Stallman and published in March 1985 in _Dr.
 Dobb's Journal of Software Tools_[1] as an explanation of goals of the GNU Project, and as a call for support and participation in developing GNU, a free software computer operating system.
 It is held in high regard within the free software movement as a fundamental philosophical source.

 The full text is included with GNU software such as Emacs, and is publicly available.[2]